-- Churches/Religious Sites
+- Churches/Religious Sites Type

-- Time to Spend: 1 to 2 hours
+- 1 to 2 hours Time to Spend

-The Basilica di Santa Maria del Fiore (known simply as the Duomo) is not only Florence's religious center, it's also the city's most recognizable attraction.
-Occupying the Piazza del Duomo in the heart of the city, this massive Gothic cathedral was erected during the 14th century on the former site of the Roman church, Santa Reparate.
+The Cattedrale di Santa Maria del Fiore (known simply as the Duomo) is not only Florence's religious center, it's also the city's most recognizable attraction.
+Occupying the Piazza del Duomo in the heart of the city, this massive Gothic cathedral was erected during the 14th century on the former site of the Roman church, Santa Reparata.
 You'll know you're in the right place when you find yourself straining your neck to see the church's massive, iconic dome.
 The red-tiled cupola was designed by Brunelleschi and is described as a must-see by experts and travelers alike.

-The Duomo is open to visitors every Monday, Tuesday, Wednesday and Friday from 10 a.m. to 5 p.m., while the dome itself is open Monday through Friday from 8:30 a.m. to 7 p.m. and Saturdays from 8:30 a.m. to 5:40 p.m.
-You can look around the cathedral for free, but in order to climb the 463 stairs to the top of the dome, you'll have to pay about $10 USD (€8).
+The Duomo is open to visitors Monday, Tuesday, Wednesday and Friday from 10 a.m. to 5 p.m., and on Thursdays from 10 a.m. to either 4 or 5 p.m., while the cupola climb is open Monday to Friday from 8:30 a.m. to 7 p.m. and on Saturday from 8:30 a.m. to 5:40 p.m.
+If you're mostly there to climb the 463 stairs, it's best to try and get there as soon as the doors open to beat the crowds.
+The 24-hour OPA pass costs 15 euros (about $18), and grants you admission to all five monuments in Piazza Duomo, including the cupola climb.
 You are also welcome to attend Mass and other religious ceremonies.
-For more information, visit the official website.
+For more information, visit the Duomo page on Florence's tourism website.